 There are many treatment options available at Parkview Dental to treat TMJ Disorders.
-Dr. Struan Vaughan, Dr. Earl Pierson, and Dr. Simona Best will complete a detailed evaluation to diagnosis the possibility of a TMJ disorder and to determine the best course of treatment for your situation.
+Dr. Struan Vaughan and Dr. Earl Pierson will complete a detailed evaluation to diagnosis the possibility of a TMJ disorder and to determine the best course of treatment for your situation.
 Our goal is to relieve joint pain and muscle spasms.

 Night guards are often recommended to help stop clenching and/or grinding of the teeth which reduces muscle tension while protecting the cartilage inside the joint and the enamel surface of the teeth.
 Night guards position your jaw forward to relive pressure on the jaw.
 Night guards may be worn initially over 8 hours each day to help your jaw heal, transitioning to only while sleeping.